boubou92/AWX/README.md

 ### Prerequisites

+You must have sudo user on the machine where AWX will be installed.

 Of course you must have git installed on your machine, if it's not the case the package will be installed by roles prerequis_install you must install: